 Please refer to this chart for information on how the services apply to other parties related to MIT.

-We strongly recommend that the MIT community visit MIT’s International SOS Program Portal.
+If travelers are not covered per the above chart you can purchase ISOS services at a discounted rate.
+Please visit MIT’s International SOS Program Portal and click the Personal Travel button on the right side of the screen.
+We strongly recommend that the MIT community visit this portal.
 This custom-designed site has a wealth of resources providing country-specific medical and security travel advice as well as a list of all ISOS benefits.
 You can sign up for email alerts, register your trip, and print a copy of the ISOS Membership card.
 We also encourage you to download the ISOS app onto your mobile device prior to your travel.

 The portal also provides access to the MIT Assistance Abroad modules.
 Important information includes helpful pre-departure tips, traveling to dangerous areas, emergency response, transportation, and much more.
 Access the MIT Learning Center Course Catalog in Atlas to access the modules (The modules are available under the category “Community Safety and Security”, subcategory “Travel”).
 We highly recommend registering your trip on our Travel Registry (coming soon).
 As an added precaution, the U.S. Department of State recommends that U.S. citizens sign up with their Smart Traveler Enrollment Program (STEP).
 (This is of particular importance if traveling to a high-risk location.)
 If you are a non-U.S. citizen, we recommend registering with your local embassy.